 The sale of million-dollar HDB did not slow down.
 In September 2022 alone, HDB recorded another 45 million-dollar HDB flats transaction, more than the 33 million-dollar flats transacted in August 2022.

 Rising HDB prices, and rising interest rates over the last year for home loans, are a cause of concern as people may have difficulties servicing their home loans or even default on mortgage payments.

 Property Cooling Measures

-Committed to keeping public housing affordable to help Singaporeans own their home, Minister for National Development Mr Desmond Lee, on 29 September 2022, announced a slate of property cooling measures by the Government.
+Committed to keeping public housing affordable to help Singaporeans own their home, Minister for National Development, Mr Desmond Lee, on 29 September 2022, announced a slate of property cooling measures by the Government.

 Different Housing to Cater Different Budgets and Needs

-As for resale flat buyers, the Government provides housing grants of up to $160,000, which price these flats below market value to ensure they remain affordable for those buying their first home.
+As for flat resale buyers, the Government provides housing grants of up to $160,000, which price these flats below market value to ensure they remain affordable for those buying their first home.
 In 2021, about 7,000 families received grants for their resale flat purchase.

 A Global Comparison

-Here is an illustration by CNA that shows how a couple with a combined starting salary of $6,500 would pay for their first home:
+Here is an illustration by a CNA that shows how a couple with a combined starting salary of $6,500 would pay for their first home: